Geometric Planar Networks on Bichromatic Points: Non-crossing Hamiltonian Path for Collinear Points

 \begin{lemma} The algorithm correctly computes a bichromatic Hamiltonian path. \end{lemma}

 \begin{proof} Note that when the algorithm terminates, $S(p)$ is inactive.
 Thus, its degree must be 2.
-If $S(p)$ is red (resp. blue), then it had become $l(r)$ (resp. $l(b)$) at some point and its degree is 2.
+If $S(p)$ is red (resp. blue), then it had become $\textsf{Right}(r)$ (resp. $\textsf{Right}(b)$) at some point and its degree is 2.
 By Observation \ref{obs:markers}, all the points whose colors are same as the color of $S(p)$ and lie on the right of $S(p)$ have degree 2.
 Also, the degree of all the points on the left of $p$ except the first point is 2.
-It is easy to see that the degree of $p$ and the first point is 1.
+The degree of $p$ and the first point is 1.
 As the number of red and blue points are same, all the points that lie on the right of $S(p)$ must have degree 2.
-Thus, $\Pi$ is a valid bichromatic Hamiltonian path. \end{proof}
+Thus, $\Pi$ is a subgraph where each vertex has degree 2 except two special vertices whose degrees are 1.
+It follows that such a subgraph is a path that spans all the vertices.
+Also, all the edges on this path $\Pi$ are bichromatic, and hence $\Pi$ is a valid bichromatic Hamiltonian path. \end{proof}

 Next, we argue that the computed Hamiltonian path is non-crossing.
-It is easy to see that the small arcs added in the second step do not cross any other drawn edges.
+The arcs that are added between points $p$ and $S(p)$ in the second step do not cross any other drawn edges, as $p$ and $S(p)$ are consecutive points.
 Also, the edges drawn above $H$ do not cross any edges drawn below $H$.
-Moreover, the edges $(p,l(r))$ and $(l(r),S(p))$ (or $(p,l(b))$ and $(l(b),S(p))$) drawn in the same iteration do not cross each other.
+Moreover, the edges $(p,\textsf{Right}(r))$ and $(\textsf{Right}(r),S(p))$ (or $(p,\textsf{Right}(b))$ and $(\textsf{Right}(b),S(p))$) drawn in the same iteration do not cross each other.
 The following observation completes the claim.

 \begin{obs} Consider two edges $(u,v)$ and $(u',v')$ which are drawn as circular arcs above (resp. below) $H$ and added to $\Pi$ in different iterations.
-Then, either $u,v$ lie in between $u'$ and $v'$, or $u',v'$ lie in between $u$ and $v$. \end{obs}
+Then, either $(u,v)$ is nested in $(u',v')$, or $(u',v')$ is nested in $(u,v)$. \end{obs}

 The algorithm can be implemented to run in linear time.
-This is because, one can use three pointers to keep track of $p$, $l(r)$ and $l(b)$, and these pointers move in one direction -- either from left to right or from right to left.
+Note that given the values of $p$, $\textsf{Right}(r)$ and $\textsf{Right}(b)$, each iteration of the algorithm can be performed in $O(1)$ time.
+Thus, it is sufficient to show that the number of iterations is at most the number of points.
+We use three pointers to keep track of $p$, $\textsf{Right}(r)$ and $\textsf{Right}(b)$ in each iteration.
+In every iteration, we set $S(p)$ to be the new $p$.
+Thus, the pointer to $p$ always moves from left to right, i.e, it tracks each point at most once.
+Also, in an iteration, when we change $\textsf{Right}(r)$ (resp. $\textsf{Right}(b)$) the red (resp. blue) point on its left becomes the new $\textsf{Right}(r)$ (resp. $\textsf{Right}(b)$).
+Thus, the two pointers to $\textsf{Right}(r)$ and $\textsf{Right}(b)$ always move from right to left.
+Hence, the linear running time of the algorithm follows.